avsdude13/cs1/README.md

 Stats
 This program is for taking the contents of a file and calculating the mean and standard deviation, then returning the answer in a new file Results.txt

+Geometry
+This program calculates the area of different shapes using static methods and case switch statements